1. Home

 4. The parent block should measure 12-1/2" x 12-1/2".
 It's important that the block is accurate.
 If it's skewed, or a bit small, press the block again and remeasure.
 Adjust your seam allowance for another block if necessary, sewing a scant 1/4" seam.

 6. You should now have two vertical segments that measure 6-1/4" x 12-1/2".
-Cut each segment in half horizontally to produce a total of four 6-1/4" x 6-1/4" daughter squares (the unfinished size).
-(Photo of Second Cut)
+Cut each segment in half horizontally to produce a total of four 6-1/4" x 6-1/4" daughter squares.
+Photo of the Second Cut

-Strip Pieced Disappearing Nine Patch Quilts
+Sew Strip Pieced Disappearing Nine Patch Quilts

 1. Choose a square size and determine how you wish to position fabrics.

-3. Sew three strips together lengthwise to create strip sets that look like the three rows of your block.
+3. Sew three strips together lengthwise to create three strip sets that look like the three rows of your block.

 5. Sew segments together to create the block, and then slice the block in half as described above (slicing dimensions will differ based on your strip width).